rcmorano/docker-autocommit/README.md

 ...
 ```

 *Note* that the dev-container is configured to run docker with the experimental 'btrfs' driver.
-Just remove '-s btrfs' from 'Dockerfile' and rebuild container.
+Just remove '-s btrfs' from 'Dockerfile' and rebuild container if you are using pure 'aufs'.
+*Note2* 'aufs' use on top of 'btrfs' is broken AFAIK

 ## Why this way of development?